Sai7xp/web-auth-go/README.md

   - In **Bearer** we can send tokens like JWT.
   - To know more on Authorization Header - https://beeceptor.com/docs/concepts/authorization-header/

-## Storing Passwords In DB - Hashing
+## Hashing - Storing Passwords In DB

+- **Hashing** algorithms will generate a **fixed array of bytes** for the given input.
+  - Hashing algorithms like SHA-256 do the math on bits and produce raw binary output, not text.
+  - **So if we do `string(bytes)` we will get gibberish or invisible chars. so we need to convert that bytes to printable format.**
+  - We can either convert it to hexadecimal format or base64 format, which are printable formats.
+  - Each hexadecimal is of **4 bits**, so for [32]byte hash we will get 64 length of hex string.
-- Never store plain passwords
+- Never store plain passwords in db
 - Store password by Hashing them (hashing is irreversible).
 Even if the db gets leaked original password can't be recovered
 - Go packages for hashing the data - `sha256`, `bcrypt`
 - `shasum -a 256 go1.24.2.darwin-amd64.pkg`